EBZebra/docs/edge/source/guide/configreference.md

 	<WebSQLDBQuota value="20000"/>

 ### WebSQLDBPath
 Path to an existing directory to store Web SQL databases.
+Not supported in Android.

 **Possible Values**